qzc438/ontology-llm/update_note/CONFIG.md

 ### Test Matching Tasks:
 ```
-# the answer is not always "no"
+# answer is not always "no"
 prompt = """We know that rejection is the subclass of meta-reviewer, and meta-reviewer is the subclass of reviwer.
             Is rejection the subclass of reviewer?
             Please answer yes or no. Give a short explanation."""